Instructor: James Tompkin

-Visual computing often relies on computer vision to analyse real-world captured imagery and create new natural interactions with computers.
-In this seminar course, we will discover the state of the art algorithmic contributions in computer vision which make the interactive merging of real-world imagery and graphics possible.
-Each week, we will read pairs of complementary papers, present them, and discuss their contributions, impact, and limitations.
-Then, we will build upon our analyses and discussions to create group projects which try to further the state of the art.
-Beyond computer vision, this course will help you learn how to quickly interpret and assess academic papers, how to help generate research ideas, and how to give effective and engaging presentations.
+In this seminar course, we will discover the state of the art algorithmic contributions in computer vision which make these new applications possible.
+We will concentrate on recent research results that were published at top-tier conferences and journals from problem fields such as reconstruction of static and dynamic 3D scenes, computational photography and videography, multi-view camera systems, generative methods for image formation, and vision-based interaction devices.
+Each week, we will read state-of-the-art papers, present them, and discuss their contributions, impact, and limitations.
+Then, we will develop projects which implement and extend these ideas.
+Beyond computer vision, this course will help us learn how to quickly interpret and assess academic papers, and how to give effective and engaging presentations.

 Please join us!

 Upon completion of this course, students will have:

 The course is spilt into two halves.
 In the first half, we will read research papers, present them, and discuss their contributions, impact, and limitations.
 We will build upon our analyses and discussions to propose projects which would further the state of the art.
 Then, in the second half, we will try and do it: we will break into teams and implement projects which further the state of the art.

 This class can be taken as a capstone.
 Talk to James about the expected standard and additional work across the course.

 This is a graduate course, but undergraduates are welcome!
 As a graduate class, we expect you to be somewhat self-guided; be prepared to read beyond the course material, and to explore and discover for yourself.
 Students should know something about visual computing before taking this course, e.g., having taken an existing vision, graphics, or deep learning course.
 Any other interested students should get in touch with James!

 Due to the form of the class, there are no late submissions or late days.
 We expect you to attend every session, but let James know if you have any special requirements.
 For sickness and other issues of wellbeing, please obtain a note from health services and we will accommodate.